 Sometimes, though, a subsequent work-related illness or injury when combined with a pre-existing condition may make working much more difficult.
 The combined effect of the work-related condition and a pre-existing health problem could leave you unable to work.

 Usually, Workers’ Compensation only pays for occupational illness or injury—conditions arising from your work.
 However, when the occupational condition affects a pre-existing health problem and results in a significant disability, Workers’ Compensation may offer relief.
-The Subsequent Injury Benefit Trust Fund (SIBTF) in California could provide you with the disability payments you need to get back on your feet.
+A successful claim against the Subsequent Injury Benefit Trust Fund (SIBTF) in California could provide you with the disability payments you need to get back on your feet.
 Contact a Workers’ Compensation attorney for help presenting your case.

 According to the California Labor Code §4751, an individual is eligible for SIBTF benefits if they have a pre-existing, permanent partial disability and then suffer an occupational illness or injury that causes partial permanent disability.
 The individual’s total disability must be at least 70 percent.
 They qualify for SIBTF benefits if the most recent occupational injury causes at least 35 percent in most cases.